How to Paint Terra Cotta Pots

 Terra cotta pot crafts are some of the cutest and most practical garden craft ideas out there.
 These clay pot crafts are created out of the most popular (and one of the cheaper) flower pot types you can find.
 Terra cotta pots are perfect for planting, which also makes them perfect for creating DIY planters.

-The problem with painting terra cotta crafts, however, is that if you do not prepare your pot properly, your project will deteriorate quickly.
+The problem with painting terra cotta pots, however, is that if you do not prepare your pot properly, your project will deteriorate quickly.
 Terra cotta, or earthenware, is a porous surface and clay.
 It will retain moisture.
 Retaining moisture is great for plants and outdoor use, but it is horrible for crafting.

 If you paint a terra cotta pot or surface without preparing it properly, eventually the moisture from your plant will seep through to the outside of your craft and do some serious damage to your artwork.
 Plus, paint seeping into your plant could kill more delicate greens, as well.
 Check out the steps below for preparing your terra cotta pot for painting as well as how to paint terra cotta crafts for all the need-to-knows and some extra tips.